syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 - **Enhanced Formatting**: All formats include risk assessment, detailed findings, and actionable recommendations
 - **Auto-Sanitization**: Markdown reports are automatically cleaned for proper code block formatting and line breaks
 - **Markdown**: Clean formatting with emoji icons, tables, and sections
-- **PDF**: Professional layout with table of contents, executive summary, and styling (requires pandoc)
+- **PDF**: Professional layout with Chrome/Chromium headless conversion and 30-second timeout protection
 - **XML**: Structured format for tool integration and automated processing
+- **Report Preservation**: Security reports are always generated and uploaded as artifacts, even when builds fail
-- If blocking mode is enabled and issues exceed the threshold, the step will fail.
+- **Policy Enforcement**: If blocking mode is enabled and issues exceed the threshold, the step will fail AFTER generating reports
+- **Enhanced Reliability**: SSE connection with 60-second timeout protection and improved error handling
 - Detailed logs show which files are scanned and any issues found.

 ## Customization
 - The tool connects to a single SSE endpoint: `/chat?stream=true` for real-time scan progress
 - Sends repository URL in the request body as `{"content": "github_url"}`
-- Processes findings data directly from SSE events
+- Processes findings data directly from SSE events with enhanced timeout protection (60 seconds)
-- **PDF generation** requires Node.js for optimal formatting
+- **PDF generation** uses Node.js with Chrome/Chromium headless for optimal formatting (30-second timeout)
+- **Fallback handling** provides graceful degradation when PDF tools are unavailable
 - **Markdown sanitization** automatically fixes code block formatting, line breaks, and content issues
 - **Report formats** include professional styling and detailed vulnerability analysis
 - **XML output** provides structured data for integration with security tools and CI/CD pipelines
+- **Enhanced Error Handling** with detailed logging and timeout protection for all external calls

 ## Report Features